mysukiru/fresher-coding-interview/README.md

 ## Problem 24
 #### level- Basic
 An integer 2D array is given.
-Write a program to return row rum in a 1D array.
+Write a program to return row sum in a 1D array.
 ```
 // 2Array : {{2,3,4},{1,2,3}}
 // Output -> {2+3+4, 1+2+3} => {9,6}